 The frequency spectrum showed the relevance of the intraseasonal frequency in the u10 over the wSA (Fig. 4).
 In the surface wind field, the pattern represented by EOFs may correspond to the westerlies intensity and meridional variability forced by the mid-latitudes upper-level jet changes (e.g., Hare, 1960).
 The EOF1 of u10 represents the strengthening (weakening) of the westerly wind belt around 30°S and 45°S in phase A (B).
 In this way, phase A of EOF1 of u10 is associated with lower swh values, which also consists of periods with a less active storm track in the South Atlantic located between 40°S and 55°S (Fig. 6a).
-On the other hand, the intensification of the surface winds, observed in phase B, may play a role in the strengthening of baroclinic wave growth, as long as it reflects directly to the upper-level jet and baroclinicity (Hoskins and Ambrizzi, 1993; Ambrizzi and Hoskins, 1997).
-In this situation, more frequent and more intense cyclones are expected to develop in the region representing, thus, a more efficient wave generation mechanisms.
+On the other hand, the weakening of the surface winds, observed in phase B, may play a role in the inhibition of baroclinic wave growth, as long as it reflects directly to the up-level jet and baroclinicity (Hoskins and Ambrizzi, 1993; Ambrizzi and Hoskins, 1997).
+In this situation, fewer and less intense cyclones are expected to develop in the region representing, thus, inefficient wave generation mechanisms.
 The EOF2 patterns, representing a meridional shift of the westerly wind and its effect on the cyclone patterns and wave fields, is analogous to the EOF1 explanation.
-Over different phases of the EOF2 of u10, there is an enhancement (weakening) of the cyclone activity between 30°S-40°S (Fig. 10b) in phase A (B) of the EOF2 of u10, which leads to an increase (decrease) of swh values in the northern zonal band of the see-saw pattern represented in (Fig. 2d).
+Over different phases of the EOF2 of u10, there is an enhancement (weakening) of the cyclone activity between 30°S-40°S (Fig. 10b) in phase A (B) of the EOF2 of u10, which leads to increase (decrease) of swh values in the northern zonal band of the see-saw pattern represented in (Fig. 2d).
 This is evidenced by both EOF2 of u10 and swh, which exhibit an approximate superposition of the dipole structures (Fig. 2b,d).
 In this way, positive (negative) anomalies of u10 linked with the EOF modes are associated with increases (decreases) in the swh anomaly fields.
-This relation is also reinforced by the positive correlation values computed for the PCs (Table 1) The same pattern is observed in the composites considering the 75th percentiles of the swh (Figs. 5.8).
-However, the percentile approach allowed a further view of how the intraseasonal modes interfere in the extreme waves.
-The changes in swh reach up to 1m, which is a high value from the extreme analysis perspective.
-These patterns are important as they impact relevant economic areas in South America located at the central/southern coast of Brazil and the northern coasts of Argentina, Uruguay.
+This relation is also reinforced by the positive correlation values computed for the PCs (Table 1) The same pattern is observed in the composites considering the 75th percentiles of the swh (Figs. 5,8).
+However, the percentile approach allowed a further view of how the intraseasonal modes would interfere in extreme wave climate.
+The changes in swh go up to 1 m, which is a high value in an extreme analysis perspective.
+Specially regarding regions with significant changes in economically strategic locations of the South American coast, such as central Brazilian coast and northern Argentina, Uruguay, and the southern Brazilian coasts, for modes represented by EOF1 and EOF2, respectively.

-4.2 Impacts on regional extreme waves
+4.2 Impacts on extreme waves regional climate

-The composite analysis described above provides a general view of the processes, but in order to have a more in-depth idea of the events in the wSA and include the cyclones information as part of the analysis, we evaluate the composites of high-wave events (HWE) (Fig. 9).
-The selected region of this analysis lies purposely outside of areas with significant differences, which shows the area of influence of the EOFs of u10 is not restricted to the significant areas represented in Figs. 7 and 8.
+The composite analysis described above provides a general view of the processes, but in order to have a more in-depth idea of what is happening in a specific region and include the cyclones dataset into the analysis, we evaluate the composites of highwave events (HWE) (Fig. 9).
+The selected region of this analysis lies purposely outside of areas with significant differences, which shows that the area of influence of the EOFs of u10 are not restricted to the significant areas represented in Figs. 7 and 8.